 However, if you come to Los Angeles with a good plan and an open mind, you’ll see how wonderful it can really be.
 It’s a diverse, vibrant city, full of delicious food, great people, and all kinds of activities.

-Find more guides to help you plan your trip to Los Angeles here.
-Also, feel free to drop any questions you have about LA in the comments — this local gal is happy to help!
+Please feel free to drop any questions you have about LA in the comments — this local gal is happy to help!
 Cheers!